coecms/cms-wiki/Wiki/resources/resources-conda-setup.md

 * An install script designed to be run by a CI implementation that will install and update squashfs environments
 * An initialisation script that will create the base environment.

-All of these components (apart from the squashfs themselves) can be found in the `cms-conda-singularity` repository on the coecms github.
+All these components (apart from the squashfs themselves) can be found in the `cms-conda-singularity` repository on the coecms github.

 ### Layout
 The above components are installed into the `/g/data/hh5/public` area as follows: